Skip to content

 • Grounded in the 2020 Scrum Guide

-• Great as a Retro warm-up
+• Great as a retrospective warm-up

 • No install, works on mobile